APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

   and we can access any property by using the dot notation, just like Ruby or Javascript.
  <h3>Defining Alternatives with Sealed Traits</h3>
-  Symbols is something that can only be embodied by a fixed set of alternatives.We can express it using the sealed trait definition.For example, an animal can be dead or alive:
+  a type(here, Symbol) is something that can only be embodied by a fixed set of alternatives.We can express it using the sealed trait definition.For example, a musical symbol can be a note or a rest:

   <pre>
    <code>